Rabobank export files

 The check digit ensures you that you upload the same file in Yuki.

-The electronic bank file will be processed automatically in your administration.
+The electronic bank file will be automatically processed in your administration.

 Was this article helpful?